strikerkenpo/StoreApp/README.md

 The account only shows up once someone has been logged in and is in a protected route.
 The account page will show the users username.
 I did everything from backend to front.

 This is no where near as good as other programmers out there with way more experience.
 I just wanted to add this to my portfolio to show what I can do at this stage.

+I am still working on the cart portion of this app as well.